Trace: » residency » conferences » getting_something_other_than_a_postdoc_lore » nomad » movie_night » housing » reductions » student_jobs

 SWPS (Society for Women in the Physical Sciences) is a resource for Berkeley graduate and undergraduate students in the physical sciences (physics, astronomy, geology, planetary science, and related fields).
 The goal is to create a friendly and supportive environment in these departments for all students and to particularly encourage women and minorities.
 SWPS offers workshops, networking opportunities, social activities, outreach projects, and “survival guides” for undergraduate majors.

-SWPS Rep serves as one of the three SWPS coordinators, who oversee the many activities that SWPS participates in, including their mentoring program, community outreach programs, and large social events.
-As one of the coordinators, you are responsible for attending all SWPS-sponsored events (barring extenuating circumstances), and helping to plan the future of the organization.
-This job has a large time commitment, of approximately 5 hours per week.
+SWPS Rep serves as one of the three primary SWPS coordinators, who oversee the many activities that SWPS participates in, including their mentoring program, community outreach programs, and large social events.
+As the Astronomy Dept. SWPS coordinator, you are responsible for organizing one SWPS dinner per semester, keeping the list of Astronomy female grads, postdocs, and undergrads up-to-date, advertising SWPS events in the department, and helping with the organization of other large SWPS events as much as possible.

 For more information, see the SWPS webpage.